white background photography: what to know & avoid

 does the background still seem just a little dull? adjusting the brightness of your image can help make sure you get the brightest white background. white background photography is all about contrast. adjust the brightness until you max out that contrast. you can also use the levels adjustment in Photoshop to crisp up your whites.

-there are three main sliders you can adjust: brightness. exposure. and saturation. make small changes until you get that perfect product image.
+you can easily make color adjustments to your image to help boost the contrast of your product against the white backdrop.there are three main sliders you can adjust: brightness. exposure. and saturation. make small changes until you get that perfect product image.

-retouch your photos as needed to make sure they are as flawless as can be for your ecommerce store. your images represent your business - so they have to put their best foot forward!
+don’t fret if you spot a touch of dust or lint on your final image. even the most diligent setups can’t avoid fixing all imperfections.retouch your photos as needed to make sure they are as flawless as can be for your ecommerce store. your images represent your business - so they have to put their best foot forward!

 feel like your product image is missing some shadows? does it seem like it’s floating out in space? it happens sometimes - even when you do your best to nail the lighting and product placement.